SoftMark/UntilDie/README.md

 # UntilDie
 Welcome to my PyGame project!

 As you wish to try it, you have to open 'data/' folder and run main.py file.

-!!
-PYGAME module must be installed !!
+!!PYGAME module must be installed!!

 Rules:
 - Main rule is 'Work to eat, eat to survive'.